cancerberoSgx/mujer/mujer-magick/README.md

  * `--input: string[]`: (command line only) Input file paths.
 It can also be glob patterns.
 For passing more than one use `--input` multiple times.
 It's important that the base name of these paths match the file names given in the command.
  * `--command: string | string[]`: An ImageMagick command, for example: `"convert foo.png -scale 50% bar.gif"`.
- * `--inputFiles?: File[]`: (API only) The list of input files referenced in given command.
+ * `--inputFiles?: string | string[]`: (API only) The list of input files referenced in given command.
 It's important that the name of this files match the file names given in the command.
+If string and a file exists (node.js) then that file will be used.
+Otherwise it will be considered a url.
+In later cases, the filename will be the base name of file or url.
  * `--localNodeFsRoot?: string`:
  * `--emscriptenNodeFsRoot?: string`:
  * `--help?: boolean`: (command line only)
  * `--debug?: boolean`:
+ * `disableNodeFs?: boolean`: (node.js only) Don't use system's filesystem in Node.js but memory filesystem (just like in the browser).
+This could be faster if read/write many images but consumes more memory.

 ## TODO

 - [ ] npm run test-js fails
 - [ ] support multiple line string commands like in src/main/command.ts
   - [ ] support IM command quoted arguments
-- [ ] webworker example & recipe
-- [ ] api should comply with using SharedArrayBuffer or Transferable for passing data to/from worker
+- [ ] mkdir-p for output files
 - [ ] because options are global - sending commands concurrently could fail.
 Solution: queue or instance options
+- [ ] an easy to use API for web-workers
+- [ ] web worker example passing files (verify transferable/shared array buffers/optimal)
+- [ ] Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [ ] test from a real-app - check missing exported APIs - npm install usability
 - [ ] scripts/generateImEnumd.ts we should execute our CLI to extract
-- [] Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [x] webworker example & recipe (see test-browser/webWorker)
 - [x] format tests
 - [x] Performance tests (can we measure also memory consumption?)
 - [x] browser tests